AbCd256/Quality-of-sentiment-analysis-tools/README.md

 	* positive : 0< golden <= 1

 * First GOP debate
+ It has three polarity labels: positive, negative, and neutral
  * US airlines tweets
+ It has three polarity labels: positive, negative, and neutral

  NB:
 *  Data in the folder "sentiment_dataset_original" represents the original sentiment datasets.